heroku/devcenter-redis-java/README.md

 # Test on Heroku

-Assuming you already have a Heroku account and have installed the Heroku toolbelt, you can test this sample on Heroku in a few steps
+Assuming you already have a [Heroku account](http://heroku.com/signup) and have installed the [Heroku command line tool](http://devcenter.heroku.com/articles/java), you can test this sample on Heroku in a few steps.

 ## Create Heroku App